vladgnedko0x0/TilePlaner/README.md

-WayDo is a diploma project and a simplified version of xTiles, tailored for trip planning.
-It allows users to create information tiles to organize and plan their journeys, offering a structured way to manage tasks and travel details.
+TilePlanner (WayDo)
+TilePlanner is a simplified derivative of xTiles, created as a diploma project.
+It focuses on trip planning while keeping the core functionality of xTiles—creating tiles with information to plan tasks.
+TilePlanner is ideal for organizing your travels and managing all trip-related details efficiently.